CS-6381/FinalProject/Datastores & Distributed File Systems/Ceph/README.md

 ## Compatibility
 Here we wish to understand where the tech is easily used

-Ceph support Object-storage, Block-storage, and File-System storage.
+Ceph is a unified storage system supporting Object-storage, Block-storage, and File-System storage.
 It can also deploy all of these in the same cluster.
-This makes its highly dynamic compared to other datastores.
-Below are descriptions and examples of each.
+This makes it highly dynamic compared to other datastores.
+RADOS is the underlying storage layer for the object, block, and file storage.
+RADOS is distributed, elastic, and reliable with replication and erasure coding.
+Below are descriptions and examples of the types of storage built on RADOS.

 |Type of storage|Description|Possible Use-Case|
 |--|--|--|
 Object|Used for storing raw data.
-Good for storing large blob-like data files.|Video data Block|Good for data that needs to be quickly retrieved and manipulated.|RDB, Raid Volumes File-system storage|Distributed file system interface with POSIX semantics.
+Good for storing large blob-like data files.
+Swift and S3-compatible APIs.|Video data Block|Good for data that needs to be quickly retrieved and manipulated.|RDB, Raid Volumes File-system storage|Distributed file system interface with POSIX semantics.
 Can be used on top of Object or Block storage.
 Good for data that needs to be easily accessible across nodes on the network.|Web content files.